iTwin/itwinjs-core/docs/learning/serializing-xml-schemas.md

 ## SchemaXml in @itwin/ecschema-locaters

-The SchemaXml class in the [@itwin/ecschema-locaters](https://www.itwinjs.org/reference/ecschema-locaters) package contains the 'writeFile' method.
-This method takes the EC Schema instance and a path to the file to create.
-The SchemaXml.writeFile method is asynchronous, requiring the 'await' keyword.
+The [SchemaXml.writeFile]($ecschema-locaters) method takes the EC Schema instance and serializes it to a specified location on disk.
+Note: this method is `async`, requiring the caller to `await` it.

 ```ts
 await SchemaXml.writeFile(schema, outDir);